Protocol789/homeassistant/README.md

    2024-01-12 01:12:36 - INFO ---- Here's your balances per bundle
    {"balance":"8.45","unit":"GB","message":"success","status":"SUCCESS","statusCode":200}
    ```
   4. Now its time to edit the `configuration.yaml` in Home Assitant to add the sensor entity.
-     Head over to [File Editor Addon](https://my.home-assistant.io/redirect/supervisor_addon/?addon=core_configurator) or open the file in your favourite text editor
+     Head over to  [File editor](https://my.home-assistant.io/redirect/supervisor_addon/?addon=core_configurator) (click open web gui) or open the file in your favourite text editor
   5. Place the following yaml into the file and ensure your update the `$username` and `$pasword` values
        * The `scan_interval` is set to 30 minutes but can be set to any value you need (in seconds)
        * The entity `name` can be whatever you like